 They’re simple, convenient and don’t involve a whole lot of effort.
 They’re also perfect for people with no or very little baking experience.

-After making my no-bake Oreo cheesecake the other day, I got thinking about the other kinds of delicious no-bake vegan desserts I could make.
+After making a no-bake cheesecake the other day, I got thinking about the other kinds of delicious no-bake vegan desserts I could make.

 And what did I come up with, you ask?
-These delicious Biscoff no-bake cheesecake bites.
+These delicious Biscoff cheesecake truffles.

 They are inspired by the no-bake cheesecake bites I used to make with the kids I once volunteered with a few years ago.
 I’d bake and make desserts with them every few weeks but this was by far one of their favourites.

-Because the concept is so simple, they were able to make the no-bake cheesecake bites almost completely by themselves- all I had to do was melt the chocolate!
+Because the concept is so simple, they were able to make them almost completely by themselves- all I had to do was melt the chocolate!
 Seeing their faces beaming with pride afterward was so lovely.

 For this recipe, you’ll only need 3 ingredients, but you can get as creative as you like.